 The 1.25 million square foot property includes the world’s largest sportsbook, and an outdoor pool scene rivaling no other.

 This “Stadium Swim” as it’s called, has huge, multiple TV screens, including a monster 143 foot by 40 foot LED screen.
 (And you thought your 65 inch TV was big).
 The resort’s six different pools are all part of what they describe as the “Country’s largest destination pool experience.”

 Plaza Hotel and Casino

-Anchoring the extreme west end of Fremont Street, The Plaza Hotel and Casino has 1,003 rooms – all of which were remodeled in an extensive 2011 makeover of the hotel.
+Anchoring the extreme west end of Fremont Street, The Plaza Hotel and Casino has 1,003 rooms – all of which have been recently remodeled in a makeover of the hotel.

 The resort, whose address is 1 Main Street, was built in 1971, over the site of the former Union Pacific train station depot, (hence it’s former name “Union Plaza.”)

 Most people will recognize the Plaza’s signature front entry way.
 It’s an old-school Las Vegas look of millions of tiny lights welcoming cars and guests to the resort.
-The lights, and hotel frontage have been seen in numerous movies, including “Casino” and “Back to the Future Part II.”
+The lights, and hotel frontage have been seen in numerous movies, including “Casino.”
+Formerly called “Union Plaza,” you’ll recognize this hotel as Biff’s headquarters in “Back to the Future II.”